 10 fit standards for bras

 2 The center gore of the bra is flat on the sternum.
 This will prevent spillage of breasts from the bra and give good support.
-Do not buy a bra if the gore juts out away from the body.
+Do not buy a bra if the gore juts out away from the body – especially wired bras.
+The ordinary bras may not strictly adhere to this if you have more generous shape.

 4 The bra cups give adequate coverage of breasts without flattening, or squeezing your breasts.